ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/sony-headphones-giveaway.markdown

 has-winner: false
 prize-description: "The brand new Sony Headphones."
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\
-  \ is also available on:"
+  \ is also available on:\r\nhttps://club.expressly.io/competitions/sony-headphones-giveaway"
 ---